SlyMarbo/spdy/README.md

 Note that this implementation currently supports SPDY drafts 2 and 3, and support for SPDY/4, and HTTP/2.0 is upcoming.

-The GoDoc for this package can be found at http://godoc.org/github.com/SlyMarbo/spdy.
+The GoDoc documentation for this package can be found at http://godoc.org/github.com/SlyMarbo/spdy.

 Servers
 -------